fbertola/dev-box/README.md

 ## Provisioning with Vagrant

 There's an included Vagrantfile that allows to provision the built Vagrant box.
-I used Ansible for provisioning, using roles from [Ansible-Galaxy](https://galaxy.ansible.com).
-From this same directory of the Vagrantfile, run the following command for downloading the necessary roles:
+Ansible is used for provisioning, using roles from [Ansible-Galaxy](https://galaxy.ansible.com).
+From the same directory of the Vagrantfile, run the following command for downloading the necessary roles:

 ```bash
 ansible-galaxy install -r requirements.yml